-The Midwest is overlooked by many visitors to the USA.
+The region is overlooked by many visitors to the USA.
 This is a shame, because there’s a lot there.
 But the main reason to go is to understand what the United States of America is really like.
-You don’t get that in San Francisco or New York
+You don’t get that in San Francisco or New York.

 The MidWest is America’s heartland, both physically and culturally.
 Go up to the top of the Gateway Arch in Saint Louis - the largest arch in the world.
 It overlooks the Mississippi River, the artery of America.
 It symbolizes the expansion of America westward, fulfilling its manifest destiny.

-THE AMERICAN SOUTH is called Dixie, after the Mason Dixon line which more or less defined the border between the two sides in the American Civil War.
-It includes Texas, which was briefly an in-dependent country before joining the Union in 1845.
+THE AMERICAN SOUTH is often called Dixie, after the Mason Dixon line which more or less defined the border between the two sides in the American Civil War.
+It includes Texas, which was briefly an independent country before joining the Union in 1845.